NCEAS/oss-2014/materials/2013-06-20-computing-and-internet/servers-and-networks.md

     - Allows multiple applications to communicate with a host without mixing up traffic

 * IP numbers can be difficult to remember, so also assign hostnames
-    - Handled through the Global Domain Name system
+    - Handled through the global Domain Name System (DNS)
+    - Clients first look up a hostname in DNS to find the IP Number
-    - isis.nceas.ucsb.edu -> i128.111.220.46
+    - isis.nceas.ucsb.edu -> 128.111.220.46
+    - Then they open a connection to the IP Number
+    - Routers maintain tables listing the paths to use for IP addresses

 # Peer to Peer networking